unraid/docs/docs/unraid-os/manual/storage-management.md

 3. Make sure you have a copy of your array assignments, especially the parity drive.
-    - In theory you should not need this but it is a useful safety net in case if the \"Retain current configuration\" option under New Config doesn\'t work correctly (or you make a mistake using it).
+    - In theory you should not need this but it is a useful safety net in case if the "Retain current configuration" option under New Config doesn't work correctly (or you make a mistake using it).
-4. It is highly recommended to turn on reconstruct write, as the write method (sometimes called \'Turbo write\').
+4. It is highly recommended to turn on reconstruct write, as the write method (sometimes called 'Turbo write').
 With it on, the script can run 2 to 3 times as fast, saving hours!
-    - However when using \'Turbo Write\' all drives must read without error so do not use it unless you are sure no other drive is having issues.
+    - However when using 'Turbo Write' all drives must read without error so do not use it unless you are sure no other drive is having issues.
-    - To enable \'turbo Write\' in *Settings-\>Disk Settings*, change Tunable (md_write_method) to reconstruct write
+    - To enable 'turbo Write' in *Settings-\>Disk Settings*, change Tunable (md_write_method) to reconstruct write
 5. Make sure ALL data has been copied off the drive; drive MUST be completely empty for the clearing script to work.
 6. Double check that there are no files or folders left on the drive.
-    - Note: one quick way to clean a drive is to reformat it! (once you\'re sure nothing of importance is left of course!)
+    - Note: one quick way to clean a drive is to reformat it! (once you're sure nothing of importance is left of course!)
 7. Create a single folder on the drive with the name **clear-me** - exactly 7 lowercase letters and one hyphen
 8. Run the [clear an array